Blog

 As a company, you should be transparent that you encourage these boundaries from the get-go.
 Encourage employees to take time for themselves and ensure they won’t be missing out on anything when they do.

 They should feel comfortable about taking mental health breaks during the work day.
-The hour a week your employees spend on themselves will allow them to be far more efficient and effective than working 10 extra hours a week will.
+The one hour a week your employees spend on themselves will allow them to be far more efficient and effective than working 10 extra hours a week will.

 Set Clear Expectations for Your Employees